1969–70 Irish Cup

-The 1969–70 Irish Cup was the 90th edition of the premier knock-out cup competition in Northern Irish football.
+The 1969–70 Irish Cup was the 90th edition of the Irish Cup, the premier knock-out cup competition in Northern Irish football.

 Linfield won the cup for the 30th time, defeating Ballymena United 2–1 in the final at Solitude.

 The holders Ards were eliminated in the first round by Crusaders.
 To date, this was the final Irish Cup final to be held at Solitude.